Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: A probabilistic tour of current computational models of eye movements and visual attention (with some criticism)

-To summarize, by simply taking into account the prior $P(\mathbf{x})$, a richness of possible behaviors and analyses are brought into the game.
+To summarise, by simply taking into account the prior $P(\mathbf{x})$, a richness of possible behaviours and analyses are brought into the game.
+To further explore this perspective, we recommend the thorough and up-to-date review by Le Meur and Coutrot~\cite{le2016introducing}.

 Unfortunately, most computational accounts of eye movements and visual attention have overlooked this issue.
-We noticed before, by inspecting Eq. \ref{eq:BayesTatler} that the term $\frac{ P(\mathcal{D} \mid \mathbf{x} )} {P(\mathcal{D})} $ bears a close resemblance to many approaches proposed in the literature.
+We noticed before, by inspecting Eq. (\ref{eq:BayesTatler}) that the term $\frac{ P(\mathcal{D} \mid \mathbf{x} )} {P(\mathcal{D})} $ bears a close resemblance to many approaches proposed in the literature.
 This is an optimistic view.
 Most of the approaches actually discard the dynamics of gaze shifts, say $\mathbf{x}_{F}(t) \rightarrow \mathbf{x}_{F}(t+1)$, implicitly captured through the shift vector $\mathbf{x}(t)$.
-In practice, most models are more likely to be described by a simplified version of Eq. \ref{eq:BayesTatler}:
+In practice, most models are more likely to be described by a simplified version of Eq. (\ref{eq:BayesTatler}):

 By careful inspection, it can be noted that the posterior $P(\mathbf{x}_{F} \mid \mathcal{D}) $ answers the query ``What is the probability of \emph{fixating} location $\mathbf{x}_{F}$ given visual data $\mathcal{D}$?''.
 Further, the prior $P(\mathbf{x}_{F})$ accounts for the probability of \emph{fixating} location $\mathbf{x}_{F}$ irrespective of the visual information at that location.
 The difference between Eq. \ref{eq:BayesTatler} and Eq. \ref{eq:BayesTatler2} is subtle.
 But, as a matter of fact, Eq. \ref{eq:BayesTatler2} bears no dynamics.
 In probabilistic terms we may re-phrase this result as the outcome of an assumption of independence: